Hanns Wolf

-Hanns Wolf (sometimes incorrectly called Hans Wolf; June 7, 1894 – July 2, 1968) was a post-romantic and modern composer, pianist and music professor; nearly all his works were destroyed after World War II.
-Due to this, Wolf was nearly forgotten until 1996 when he was rediscovered by Karl Urlberger.
+Hanns Wolf (sometimes incorrectly called Hans Wolf; June 7, 1894 – July 2, 1968) was a post-romantic and modern composer, pianist and music professor.
+Nearly all his works were destroyed after World War II, and Wolf was nearly forgotten until 1996 when he was rediscovered by Karl Urlberger.

 Biography

 Hanns Wolf was born in Bamberg, Germany.
 Little is known about his childhood, however from 1908 to 1912, he studied under Max Meyer-Olbersleben for composition and Henryk van Zeyl (who was a student of Liszt) for piano in the Würzburg Music Conservatory.

 From 1912 to 1924 he was a teacher for piano and organ, first in Essen as a private piano teacher from the year 1912 to 1913, then in Aschaffenburg as a teacher of piano and organ in the Städtische Musikschule Aschaffenburg (municipal music school), starting as a permanent teacher from February 1914 to 1924.
 In Aschaffenburg, Wolf was considerably popular and well known as he and Hermann Kundigraber (who was the head of the music school) organized many concerts that can be date backed as early as 1917.
 Wolf taught piano to Ottmar Geißler (Geissler).

 After 1924, Wolf was a professor in the Augsburg Musikhochschule, now known as Leopold Mozart Centre of the University of Augsburg.
 As Wolf had a prior job as an organ professor, he had relations to Arthur Piechler (who was an organ virtuoso), Piechler was the student of Heinrich Kaspar Schmid who was the director of the music school.
 Wolf also played piano around Europe, playing the works of Dobrowen and Wladigeroff.
 However, the outbreak of World War II forced him to stay in Germany.
 He continued to hold his position as a professor in the university until the war ended in 1945, when he resigned as a professor and lived as an independent composer and pianist.

-He died at the age of 74 on July 2, 1968 in Füssen, Germany.
+He died at the age of 74 on July 2, 1968, in Füssen, Germany.

 Compositions, works and performances

-A majority of his work has been destroyed or lost, this reason most likely was political, but it is still uncertain.
+A majority of his work has been destroyed or lost, most likely for political reasons, but it is still uncertain.
 As a pianist, he performed with Otto Klemperer, Georg Ludwig Jochum, and Eduard van Beinum.

 His compositions were mostly piano related.